twilson63/permaweb-cookbook/docs/src/fundamentals/keyfiles-and-wallets.md

 # Wallets and Keys

----

-### Arweave Wallets
+Arweave wallets serve as the gateway to interact with the Arweave blockchain network.
+They don't physically store tokens but instead manage the cryptographic keys needed to access and control your on-chain assets and data.

+## What is an Arweave wallet?

-On Arweave a wallet secures a unique address on the blockchain.
-The address is used to keep track of your $AR balance, and interact with the Arweave network - such as sending transactions, or interacting with [AO Processes](https://ao.arweave.net).
+A wallet on Arweave is a cryptographic tool that secures your unique blockchain address.
+This address tracks your $AR token balance and enables network interactions such as sending transactions or working with [AO Processes](https://ao.arweave.net).

-Like most blockchains, the concept of a wallet on Arweave is slightly misleading.

-A Wallet does not "hold" any tokens itself; token balances are stored on the blockchain and linked to the wallets address.
-Instead a wallet holds the cryptographic public-private key pair that can be used to sign transactions to post data or transfer tokens.
-The wallet owner (the person with access to the wallet's **private key**) is the only one who can sign transactions for the address and access its funds.
+It's important to understand that wallets don't actually "hold" tokens.
+Instead, they store the cryptographic public-private key pair that allows you to sign transactions and manage your on-chain assets.
+Token balances exist on the blockchain itself, linked to your wallet's address.

+## Key Points

+- Wallets contain the cryptographic keys needed to sign transactions and access funds on the Arweave network
+- Only the wallet owner (with access to the **private key**) can authorize transactions for their address
+- Arweave uses 4096-bit RSA-PSS key-pairs stored in JWK (JSON Web Keys) format
+- Wallet addresses are derived from the public key using SHA-256 hashing and Base64URL encoding
+- **Private keys** must be kept secure at all times, as they control access to your funds

-### Keypair and Wallet Format
+## Keypair and Wallet Format

-Arweave uses *4096bit* RSA-PSS key-pairs stored using the JWK (JSON Web Keys) format.
-The JWK format can be used to store many types of cryptographic keys, not just RSA key-pairs.
+Arweave utilizes *4096-bit* RSA-PSS key-pairs stored in the JWK (JSON Web Keys) format.
+A typical JWK file for an Arweave wallet looks like this (with abbreviated values):

-Shown here is the contents of a JWK file which describes an RSA-PSS key-pair.
-The values are abbreviated so they are not accidentally used as the sender or recipient of an on-chain transaction.
-When storing RSA-PSS key-pairs the value associated with `n` in the JWK is your wallets **public key** and can be shared safely without compromising the security of your wallet.

 ```json
 {